 There’s a chance that you’ll deal with a low light condition indoors, so always bring a tripod to be safe.
-If there isn’t much natural light in the room, you know you can use a low shutter speed and still keeping the image sharp and focus with the tripod.
+If there isn’t much natural light in the room, you know you can use low shutter speed and still keeping the image sharp and focus on the tripod.

 Figuring out the natural light